 Downeast or Down East Maine

-During the late 1700’s and throughout the 1800’s, sailors used their schooners to haul goods to and from the coast of New England.
-While moving in a northeasterly direction, especially during the warmer months, a strong wind would often be at their backs pushing them along.
-This was moving “downwind” in the direction that the prevailing wind was blowing (use of downwind was first recorded in 1850-1855 per Random House Dictionary).
-Since the sailors and their ships were also moving in an easterly direction, one can understand how the two terms “down” and “east” would have been combined or even merged together as an expression of a direction to be traveling in that was common.
+In the late 1700s and throughout the 1800s, sailors used schooners to transport goods to and from the coast of New England.
+As they traveled in a northeasterly direction, particularly during the warmer months, a strong wind often propelled them forward.
+This wind, known as downwind, facilitated their journey in the direction the wind was blowing, with the first recorded use of the term occurring between 1850 and 1855, according to the Random House Dictionary.
+Since the sailors and their ships were also moving eastward, it's easy to see how the terms down and east would have been combined or even merged as a common expression indicating their travel direction.

-According to the Random House Dictionary and Dictionary.com, “down East” is part of an Americanism dating all the way back to 1810 - 1820.
-The Oxford English Dictionary mentions that it was used in print as early as 1825.
+According to the Random House Dictionary and Dictionary.com, Down East is an Americanism dating back to 1810-1820.
+The Oxford English Dictionary notes it appeared in print as early as 1825.

-The expression evolved further to also mean a geographical area which, in those times, referred to New England in general.
-Many ships moved up and down the eastern seaboard for commerce and travel.
-During the 1800's, Bangor, Maine was known as the“ logging capital of the world.”
-In 1828, there was a published reference to a person from the northeast as a down-easter (reference: Oxford English Dictionary).
+The expression later evolved to denote a geographical area, initially referring to New England in general.
+Numerous ships moved along the eastern seaboard for commerce and travel.
+During the 1800s, Bangor, Maine, was known as the logging capital of the world.
+By 1828, the term down-easter was used to describe a person from the northeast, as referenced in the Oxford English Dictionary.

-Note: Wind direction and ocean currents can be impacted by a force known as the Coriolis effect.
-This “pseudo” force is known to deflect winds and currents to the right in the northern hemisphere, and to the left in the southern hemisphere (if facing North in both instances.).
-It is not a true force but results from the fact that any point on a longitudinal line of the globe rotates at a different relative speed than another point on the same longitudinal line (in the same hemisphere) at a rate that is determined by its location on or between the equator and north or south poles.
-A point at the equator rotates at a faster speed than one at the 45th parallel.
-An example of the Coriolis effect in the northern hemisphere is the Gulf Stream which leaves the Gulf of Mexico, loops around the southern tip of Florida, then hugs the eastern coast of the United States all the way up to Maine before proceeding across the North Atlantic on its way towards England, looping South near Spain and Africa.
-This has a major impact on coastal Maine and especially, the United Kingdom.
+Note: Wind direction and ocean currents can be influenced by a phenomenon known as the Coriolis effect.
+This pseudo force causes winds and currents to deflect to the right in the northern hemisphere and to the left in the southern hemisphere (when facing north in both cases).
+It is not a true force but results from the fact that any point on a longitudinal line of the globe rotates at a different relative speed than another point on the same line in the same hemisphere.
+This rate is determined by the point's location on or between the equator and the north or south poles.
+A point at the equator rotates faster than one at the 45th parallel.
+An example of the Coriolis effect in the northern hemisphere is the Gulf Stream.
+This current exits the Gulf of Mexico, loops around the southern tip of Florida, then follows the eastern coast of the United States up to Maine, before crossing the North Atlantic towards England and looping south near Spain and Africa.
+This has a significant impact on coastal Maine and, notably, on the United Kingdom.

 Resources